DAG Scheduling in the BSP Model: Detailed definition of different model variants

 \section{Detailed definition of different model variants}

 We first give a more formal definition of the numerous scheduling models that were analyzed (or only briefly mentioned) in the paper.
-Note that besides BSP, the simplest scheduling models from the literature (classical scheduling and commdelay) were already defined in Section~\ref{sec:taxbase}.
+Note that besides BSP, the simplest scheduling models from the literature (classical scheduling and commdelay) were already defined in Section~\ref{sec:tax}.

 We begin with the alternative communication models within BSP (the DB, FS and FB models), since these play a central role in our theoretical results in Sections~\ref{sec:CS} and \ref{sec:ILP}.
 We then continue with the remaining models that are only loosely related to BSP.
+Finally we discuss some extensions and alternative variants of the BSP scheduling problem.